patronik/binance-monitor-bot/README.md

 ## Troubleshooting
 - Ensure Node.js and npm are installed (`node -v`, `npm -v`).
 - Verify API credentials for Binance.
-- Use `pm2 logs binance-bot` to debug background issues.

 ## License
 This project is licensed under the MIT License.